 "The sweet violet (Viola odorata) is the [main] medicinal and culinary species used...
 But the Viola genus contains around 550 species and many of them are used similarly to sweet violet.
 [Most] wild foods writers say that the blue and white flowered species of violet are all edible, but not the yellow flowered ones."

 She goes on to say that "the leaves of some of the wild violets have an unpleasant soapy flavor, which leaves a funny feeling at the back of my throat; this is most likely from high levels of saponins.
 I avoid these plants, and instead go for the milder tasting ones."

 History and uses

-Nutritionally, violet leaves are rich in vitamins C and A and a variety of minerals, and they support the digestive system to enable you to extract more nourishment from all your other food too.
+Violet leaves are rich in vitamins C and A and a variety of minerals, and they support the digestive system to enable you to extract more nourishment from all your other food too.

 The leaves can be added to the salad bowl, incorporated into soups, included in pestos, and used any other way you can think of, including snacking on them in the garden.
 I find when I chew one that I feel as if I'm eating something more substantial than just a leaf.
 Maybe that's the super nutrition they offer, or maybe it's just the slightly mucilaginous texture giving it some "body" when I chew it.